plumberz/plumberz.github.io/README.md

 Both the libraries reimplement the basic operations on lists (```map```, ```filter```, ...) containted in ```Prelude``` in terms of ```Proxy``` / ```Tube```.
 Pipes define these functions in ```Pipes.Prelude```, Tubes inside ```Tubes.Util```.

-In order to show the similarities in the concepts and the small differences in the syntax, we implemented a Map-Reduce flavoured word count program using both Pipes and Tubes.
+In order to show the similarities in the concepts and the small differences in these two libraries, we implemented a Map-Reduce flavoured batch word count using both of them, taking advantage of the stream programming paradigm offered which allowed us to adopt a dataflow approach to the problem, pipelining the steps of the computation .

 #### Pipes
 ```haskell